sagor5271/SSDU-DDPM-Self-Supervised-Diffusion-Based-MRI-Reconstruction/README.md

 * Fixed-seed SSDU partition and fixed-seed noise for validation
 * Fixed-seed partition at test time
 * Sampling noise comes from the global PyTorch RNG, so results are repeatable for the same seed and hardware but not guaranteed bit-identical across devices

 ---

-# Important Experimental Notes

-* No adversarial training, GAN loss, or discriminator is used.
-* No fully sampled ground truth is used as a training target.
-* Ground truth is used only for final testing and metric calculation.
-* The ground truth is the plain RSS of fully sampled coil images, independent of any sensitivity map.
-The SENSE zero-filled baseline uses the classical ACS sensitivity maps.
-* Validation loss is a self-supervised proxy (SSDU loss at a fixed diffusion step), not a reconstruction-quality metric.
-* Volume SSIM is the mean of per-slice scikit-image SSIM using the volume-wide data range, an approximation of the official implementation.
-* Multi-contrast joint reconstruction is implemented but only one contrast is configured. fastMRI knee PD / PD-FS pairing would be by slice index, not by patient.
-* The reported results correspond to this configuration and should be reproduced under the same dataset split, preprocessing, random seed, and evaluation protocol.

----